-Investigators at home of gymnastics coach tied to Nassar
+Investigators search home, gym of coach tied to Nassar

 GRAND LEDGE, Mich.
-(AP) — Police on Tuesday assisted state investigators at the Michigan home of a gymnastics coach who had ties to disgraced sports doctor Larry Nassar.
+(AP) — Police on Tuesday searched the Michigan home and former gym of a gymnastics coach who had ties to disgraced sports doctor Larry Nassar, authorities said.

 The Lansing State Journal posted photos of a man with a police coat carrying a box away from John Geddert’s house in Grand Ledge, west of Lansing.
-There were others at the scene.

-Police Chief Thomas Osterholzer said officers “assisted the attorney general’s office this morning within the city of Grand Ledge.”
-He declined to offer any other details.
-The Eaton County sheriff’s office also provided support.
+“Geddert was a U.S. Olympics gymnastics coach who worked closely with Dr. Larry Nassar and at whose gymnastics club, Twistars, many of the Nassar victims were abused,” said Kelly Rossman-McKinney, spokeswoman at the attorney general’s office.

-The attorney general’s office declined to comment.
+No other details were released.
 A message seeking comment was left with an attorney who has been representing Geddert in civil lawsuits.

 Geddert in 2012 was head coach of the U.S. women’s Olympic gymnastics team, which won a gold medal.
 Nassar, a doctor at Michigan State University, was the team’s doctor and also saw injured gymnasts at Twistars, Geddert’s Lansing-area gym for elite athletes.